StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#4A_SettingUpGitlab/readme.md

 ## Finalizing Everything

 Alright so you have made it this far, and we are close to being done.
-All thats left updating our code.
+All that's left updating our code.

 So now we need to update our app with the Auto updater